-This funds can be withdrawn by the employee at the time of retirement, when the employee is unfit to continue working, or when he/she has left a job.
-Form 19 must be duly filled and submitted when you are looking to withdraw EPF account balance at specified cases.
+These funds can be withdrawn by the employee at the time of retirement, when the employee is unfit to continue working, or when he/she has left a job.
+Form 19 must be duly filled and submitted when you are looking to withdraw the EPF account balance in specified cases.

 Form 19 must be used when you wish to withdraw EPF funds in the form of the final settlement.
 In addition, the form can also be used to withdraw pension benefits and to get a PF non-refundable advance.
 The first two options can be put to use at the time of leaving employment for the sake of retirement or even otherwise.
 However, the last option can only be used during service when a certain set of conditions are fulfilled.

 It must be filed at least two months after the job is left.

 EPF Form 19 consists of two pages where the first page includes various fields to collect your personal and contact information, and the preferred mode of payment.
 The fields include: